zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 The maintainer of a ZenPack is the organization or individual that controls the code repository for a ZenPack and is the gate for all changes including defect and enhancement resolution.
-A ZenPack can have multiple maintainers.
+A ZenPack can have multiple maintainers, so the following elements are not mutually exclusive.

 .. _zp_class_maintainer_engineering: